PingOne

 Getting started with PingOne Verify

-With PingOne Verify, you can integrate identity verification directly into your mobile app.
+You can integrate identity verification directly into your mobile app using PingOne Verify.

 Before you begin